inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 -  module path

-Protocols described in this chapter work with “generic” L3 addresses, they can use any address type.
+Protocols described in this chapter work with "generic" L3 addresses;
+they can use any address type.

 When choosing IPv4 addresses, an :ned:`Ipv4NetworkConfigurator` global